 The interior helps lift the spirit towards God with beautiful high vaulted ceilings, a stunning high altar, two side altars, and altar rail, all made of matching marble.
 Gorgeous statuary fills both sides of the church along with incredible pointed arch stained-glass windows that display biblical scenes.
 Additionally, there are statues of angels everywhere serving as a reminder of where you are.

 Seeing the Basilica

-I visited the basilica a few months ago and was awe struck when I entered.
+I visited the basilica a few months ago and was awestruck when I entered.
 As a special treat, I was alone with Christ or so I thought, when all of a sudden, the organist started practicing.
-I attended the 8am Extraordinary Form Mass and it was as reverent as one would expect.
-But all the Masses here are reverent and frequent.
-The Basilica offers Mass at least twice daily, including a daily rosary.
-Confession is offered before every Sunday Mass and the church is open during the day to stop by and pray.
-They encourage adoration with availability several times per week and they highlight purity and their pro-life ministry.
-Finally, they have a wonderful little gift shop below the church.
+I attended the 8am Extraordinary Form Mass and it was as reverent as one would expect, but all the Masses here are reverent and frequent.
+The Basilica offers Mass at least twice daily, as well as a daily rosary.
+Confession is offered before every Sunday Mass, and the church is open during the day for visitors to stop by and pray.
+Adoration is available several times per week.
+Purity and their pro-life ministry is highlighted.
+Finally, there is a wonderful little gift shop below the church.